 If you want to import goods from a DGGF country, the DGGF Import part supports you by pre-financing your local supplier.
 Under specific conditions, you can receive finance to support the growth of your local supplier directly.

 Find information about the qualifications, procedures and transactions on english.dggf.nl

-The DGGF is a programme of the Dutch Ministry of Foreign Affairs.
-It is administered by the Netherlands Enterprise Agency (RVO.nl), Atradius Dutch State Business (for Dutch SMEs) and a consortium of PwC and Triple Jump (for local SMEs).
-RVO.nl has set up a central helpdesk to answer all your questions about the DGGF.
+The Dutch Good Growth Fund is a programme of the Dutch Ministry of Foreign Affairs.
+The various parts of the fund are administered by the Netherlands Enterprise Agency, Atradius Dutch State Business (for Dutch entrepreneurs) and a consortium of PwC and Triple Jump (for local SMEs).
+Contact our central helpdesk to get answers to all your questions on DGGF.